Braves vs. Cubs Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Bryce Elder (8-2) for his 22nd start of the season.
+- The Braves will send Charlie Morton (10-9) to the mound for his 22nd start this season.

-- Elder will look to finish five or more innings for the third start in a row.
+- He has started 21 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in nine of them.

+- In 21 starts, Morton has pitched through or past the fifth inning 19 times.
+He has a season average of 5.7 frames per outing.

-- He has finished five appearances without allowing an earned run in 21 chances this season.
+- He has made 21 appearances and finished four of them without allowing an earned run.

 |Opponent